 2 Post-secondary qualifications^:

-^Students with Post-Secondary Qualifications will be considered individually for admissions into Year 2 or above on a case-by-case basis.
+^Students with post-secondary qualifications will be considered individually for admissions into Year 2 or above on a case-by-case basis.

-Because of intense competition, not all students interviewed will eventually be admitted, but students with better performance in HKDSE results and interview will have a higher chance of receiving an admission offer.
+Because of intense competition, not all students interviewed will eventually be admitted.
+Students with better performance in HKDSE results and interview will have a higher chance of receiving an admission offer.

 We do not set specific quotas for JUPAS and non-JUPAS places as we prefer to select students we consider the most capable and best suited to become tomorrow's generation of new doctors.

-We set out to recruit the very best students.
-We expect our applicants to have not only an excellent academic record but also a keen interest in the medical discipline, high ethical standards, leadership qualities and the ability to work in a team, good interpersonal communications skills and, above all, a strong desire to care for people.
+We expect our applicants to have not only an excellent academic record but also a keen interest in the medical discipline, high ethical standards, leadership qualities and the ability to work in a team, and good interpersonal and communication skills.
+Above all, a strong desire to care for people.

-|HKDSE||40 (total score of 7 subjects)|
+|~34 (total score of 6 subjects)

-|IB||42 (including bonus points; 3 Higher Level subjects (including Chemistry and/ or Biology of grades 6,7,7)
+|40-42 (including bonus points; 3 Higher Level subjects (including Chemistry and/ or Biology of grades 6,7,7)

-|GCE A-level||4A* and all subjects > 95% (including Chemistry, Biology, and Mathematics)
+|4A* and all subjects > 95% (including Chemistry, Biology, and Mathematics)

 |GPA of ≥ 3.8; or First Class Honours; or Top 10% of the class

 ATAR=Australian Tertiary Admission Rank

-The first round of interviews, probably in April, are for students with outstanding academic performance (e.g. high predicted IB scores and/or outstanding GCE-AS and GCSE results).
-In May, interviews are held for JUPAS students with an interest in either MBChB or GPS programme from Band A list.
-In June, interviews are held for students under special JUPAS schemes such as the School Principals' Nomination Scheme and Sports Scholarship Scheme.
-The last interviews will be held in late July after the release of all exam results for all remaining eligible students.
+The first round of interviews, probably in Dec/April, are for students with outstanding academic performance (e.g. outstanding GCE-AS and GCSE results and/or high predicted IB scores).
+In May-June, interviews are held for JUPAS students with an interest in either MBChB or GPS programme from Band A list.
+In late June, interviews are held for students under special JUPAS schemes such as the School Principals' Nomination Scheme and Sports Scholarship Scheme.
+The last interviews will be held in late July or early August after the release of all exam results for all remaining eligible students.
 Degree holders and undergraduate applicants may also be interviewed before July or August.